York, Newcastle and Berwick Railway: New lines

-A railway between Leeds and Thirsk was proposed in 1844, and on 21 July 1845 the Leeds & Thirsk Railway obtained permission for a railway that connected Leeds directly with the GNER at Thirsk.
+A railway between Leeds and Thirsk was proposed in 1844, and on 21 July 1845 the Leeds & Thirsk Railway obtained permission in the Leeds and Thirsk Railway Act 1845 (8 & 9 Vict. c. civ) for a railway that connected Leeds directly with the GNER at Thirsk.
 The company wished to reach the Stockton & Hartlepool Railway at Billingham via a line that crossed under the GNER's line at Northallerton.
-Hudson argued for a route using the lines of the Great North of England, Newcastle & Darlington Junction and the Hartlepool Dock & Railway, but in the second Leeds & Thirsk Act, given royal assent on 1846, the L&TR was given permission to build a line from Northallerton and only required to run over the GNER between Thirsk and Northallerton.
+Hudson argued for a route using the lines of the Great North of England, Newcastle & Darlington Junction and the Hartlepool Dock & Railway, but in the second Leeds and Thirsk act, the Leeds and Hartlepool Railway Act 1846 (9 & 10 Vict. c. cxlix), the L&TR was given permission to build a line from Northallerton and only required to run over the GNER between Thirsk and Northallerton.
 Freight trains started running between Ripon and Thirsk on 5 January 1848 before the line was formally opened on 31 May 1848, public traffic starting the next day.
 Trains started running through to a temporary terminus in Leeds in July 1849.
-The Leeds & Thirsk Railway received permission to change its name to the Leeds Northern Railway on 3 July 1851, and on 22 July 1848 a direct route to Stockton passing under what was now the YN&BR at Northallerton was authorised, this opening on 2 June 1852.
+The Leeds and Thirsk Railway received permission to change its name to the Leeds Northern Railway on 3 July 1851, and on 22 July 1848 a direct route to Stockton passing under what was now the YN&BR at Northallerton was authorised, this opening on 2 June 1852.